zibilal/repoman/README.md

 # Repoman

 Repoman is a simple library to impose repository pattern when accessing the persistence component.
-Layer that using this library would be act data access / persistence layer in the application.
+Layer that using this library would act data access / persistence layer in the application.

 ## Getting Started